 In 1960 Olive founded the Specialized Packaging Engineering Company and Arizona Packaging Supplies Company in Phoenix, Arizona.
-As owner and general manager she guided this organization in the fields of packaging for military, commercial, industrial and export; packaging design and engineering; and the sale of special packaging materials.
-Prior to this she was one of the founders of Specification Packaging Engineering Corporation in North Hollywood, California, remaining president of the firm until it disbanded in 1960.
+As owner and general manager, she guided this organization in packaging for military, commercial, industrial, and export; packaging design and engineering; and the sale of special packaging materials.
+Before this, she was one of the founders of Specification Packaging Engineering Corporation in North Hollywood, California, remaining president of the firm until it disbanded in 1960.

-Olive completed courses in her specialty of engineering and packaging at institutions such as the University of California, MIT, New York University, and Purdue.
+Olive completed courses in engineering and packaging at institutions such as the University of California, MIT, New York University, and Purdue.
 She authored numerous articles on packaging and packaging engineering and received many awards for her work in these fields.
-In 1961 she won first prize in the Corrugated Container Class of the Society of Packaging and Handling Engineers National Packaging Competition, becoming the first woman to ever win top honors in this national competition.
+In 1961 she won first prize in the Corrugated Container Class of the Society of Packaging and Handling Engineers National Packaging Competition, becoming the first woman ever to win top honors in this national competition.

-She was a National Board member of the Society of Packaging and Handling Engineers as well as a member and Western Liaison representative of the National Institute of Packaging, Handling, and Logistics Engineers.
+She was a National Board member of the Society of Packaging and Handling Engineers and a member and Western Liaison representative of the National Institute of Packaging, Handling, and Logistics Engineers.